mahdikazemi96/RegisterationForm/README.md

 - create 4 method to do the *CRUD* operation.

-- please note that the *person* object in this service will be initialize in our components such as *person-info component* or *person-registor component*, but the *allPerson* object initializes in this service by the *get()* method. so we send the *person* object to the server wich initialized in the *person-registor component* and initialize the *allPerson* in this service and show it in the table by *person-info component*.(please see the code)
+- please note that the *person* object in this service will be initialized in our components such as *person-info component* or *person-registor component*, but the *allPerson* object initializes in this service by the *get()* method. so we send the *person* object to the server wich initialized in the *person-registor component* and initialize the *allPerson* in this service and show it in the table by *person-info component*.(please see the code)

 > second we implement the personality-service:
 - this is just as like as *person-service* but we have only a *get()* method to initialize a list of *all personalities* to show in the *registeration form*.(please see the code)